 - vii) Future Local Road Connections are shown on Schedule "A-2" based on an extension of existing local road alignments and new roads proposed within future subdivisions.
 Actual Local Road alignments will be determined through specific development proposals in accordance with the policies of this Plan. - viii) The local street pattern shall be based on a grid or modified grid layout that maximizes community connectivity and convenience of active transportation modes including walking and cycling.
 Mid-block pedestrian walkways may be required for long blocks of development.
 New cul-de- sacs shall be avoided.
-Sidewalks should be provided on both sides of local streets, with certain exceptions such as single-loaded/window streets.
-Sidewalk locations shall be integrated with the Multi-Use Trail system shown on Schedule A-2.
+Sidewalks should be provided on both sides of local streets, with certain exceptions such as single-loaded/window on Schedule A-2.